luhaofang/CACU/readme.md

-#Calculate deep convolution neurAl network on Cell Unit
+# Calculate deep convolution neurAl network on Cell Unit

 This is a deep learning framework for cnn which using xnor method to accelerate calculating convolution layer on cpu.

-#features:
+# Features:

 -BIT cell calculating units,fast cpu running.
 	-using bit in order to accelerate the calculating performance on cpu.You'll find this version is ~X10 fast on cpu.